thiagobg/boston_housing/README.md

 # boston_housing
 Predict sales prices and practice feature engineering, RFs, and gradient boosting

-File descriptions
+# File descriptions
-train.csv - the training set
+boston_train.csv - the training set

 SalePrice - the property's sale price in dollars.
 This is the target variable that you're trying to predict.
 MSSubClass: The building class